What biochemical blood test is normal? table. Normal cholesterol value in women

 Sodium

-Sodium is not directly involved in metabolism.
-Its complete is complete in the extracellular fluid.
+Sodium does not directly participate in metabolism.
+It is completely abundant in the extracellular fluid.
 Its main function is to maintain osmotic pressure and pH.
-Sodium excretion occurs in the urine and is controlled by the adrenal cortex hormone aldosterone.
+Sodium excretion occurs in the urine and is controlled by the adrenal hormone aldosterone.

-An increase in a trace element is called hypernatremia, and a decrease is called hyponatremia.
+An increase in a microelement is called hypernatremia, and a decrease is called hyponatremia.

 How does sodium metabolism disorder manifest itself?